 Thank you for your interest in interning with a program or health department in the South Health District.
 Before applying, please consider the following:

-Immunizations/Tuberculosis: Interns must submit an immunization record to ensure he/she is up-to-date on their immunizations, including the flu vaccine.
+- Immunizations/Tuberculosis: Interns must submit an immunization record to ensure he/she is up-to-date on their immunizations.
 The student will also have to get a Tuberculin Skin Test (TST) before starting a placement.

 South Health District has the right to approve or deny each request that is received dependent on the above as well as the number of internship/preceptorship placements already provided each semester.

 Nursing colleges/universities may submit ten requests per semester for clinical hours.

 If you are interested in requesting an internship with public health, please complete the form below

 Complete the below form in its entirety.
 A member of our staff may contact you following your submission to request a copy of your resume.
 Please note a background check, up-to-date immunization record and Tuberculin Skin Test (TST) will be required if accepted as an intern.